 Any kind of telescope can do this sort of spectroscopy work.
 Kornreich often uses the 200-inch telescope at the Palomar Observatory at the California Institute of Technology, but he added that almost any telescope of sufficient size would be adequate.

 The ideal would be using a telescope in orbit because scattering occurs in Earth's atmosphere from light pollution and also from natural events — even something as simple as a sunset.
 The Hubble Space Telescope is one observatory known for this sort of work, Kornreich added.
+A successor observatory called the James Webb Space Telescope is expected to launch in 2020.
+The challenge, however, is that Hubble is a telescope in high demand – and the same is expected of Webb after its launch.
+So the observatories can't spend all of their time estimating galaxy mass.

 How much of the mass is stars?